reanahub/reana-client/CONTRIBUTING.rst

 Kanban
 ------

 We are using Kanban technique for keeping track of ongoing tasks.
-Please see our `Kanban board <https://waffle.io/reanahub/reana>`_ and look for issues that are labelled as "ready for work".
+Please see our `Kanban boards <https://github.com/orgs/reanahub/projects>`_ and look for issues that are "ready for work".